maraisr/git-remote-fetcher/readme.md

 # git-remote-fetcher(1) -- recursively fetches remote origins

+> A utility that fetches all remotes for all git roots south of a given
+> location.

 ## :ok_hand: Why

 As a high paced engineer working on many git repos I faced an annoying problem;